sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 - You should see the "Delete this organization" button in the bottom of the page.
 Go ahead and click it, confirming the deletion by typing the org's name in the input field.

-  Note that this action can't be undone and will hard delete the organization along with all these following resources associated to it:
+  Note that this action can't be undone and will hard delete the organization along with all resources associated to it, such as:

+  - Organization members
+  - Organization invitations
+  - Registry extensions
-  - org_members
+  - Saved searches
-  - org_invitations
+  - Notebooks
-  - registry_extensions
+  - Settings
-  - saved_searches
+  - Code insights
-  - notebooks
+  - Batch changes
-  - settings
+  - Code monitors

+Deleting an organization will also remove all its synced repositories from Sourcegraph.

 ## Closing down an organization locally, on `dotcom` mode